OmniSharp/omnisharp-vim/README.md

 " OmniSharp won't work without this setting filetype plugin on

-" Choose the OmniSharp-Roslyn server - this is the default let g:OmniSharp_server_type = 'roslyn'

 " Set the path to the roslyn server let g:OmniSharp_server_path = '/home/me/omnisharp/omnisharp.http-linux-x64/omnisharp/OmniSharp.exe'

-" This is the default value, setting it isn't actually necessary let g:OmniSharp_host = "http://localhost:2000"

 " Set the type lookup function to use the preview window instead of echoing it "let g:OmniSharp_typeLookupInPreview = 1